PGx testing is the new standard for testing patient drug sensitivity

 What to know – The effects of most medications are dependent on any specific medication being metabolized in the body.
 That metabolism is a result of the action of enzymes.
 These enzymes are proteins that are coded in the individual’s DNA.
 Most medications are metabolized in multiple steps performed by various enzymes coded by multiple genes located along different segments of the DNA, often on multiple chromosomes.
 The largest group of enzymes responsible for the metabolism of all drugs is found in the Cytochrome P450 pathways.

-The Cytochrome P450 pathways consists of more than 50 enzymes of which six are principle enzymes in the metabolism of more than 80% of all drugs.
-These are coded for the super-genes in the CYP2D6, CYP3A4, CYP1A2, CYP2C9, CYP2C19 and CYP3A5, the first two being the two most significant of these.
+The Cytochrome P450 pathways consist of more than 50 enzymes of which six are principle enzymes in the metabolism of more than 80% of all drugs.
+These are coded for the super-genes in the CYP2D6, CYP3A4, CYP1A2, CYP2C9, CYP2C19, and CYP3A5, the first two being the two most significant of these.

 Combined with this is the fact that some drugs are active as they are administered, such as Propranolol and Ibuprofen.
 Other drugs, such as Codeine and Hydrocodone, are inactive as taken and must be metabolized by an enzyme in the Liver (CYP2D6 in the case of codeine) to an active metabolite to have the intended physiologic effect.
 For this reason, these drugs are referred to as ProDrug.

 Knowledge and medication DNA testing will provide dosing guidance based on this type of testing for over 150 frequently prescribed drugs.
-With breakthroughs about this exciting area of scientific technology, additional medications will be are added.
-The FDA has gone so far as to include “Black Box Warning*” on medications such as Warfarin, Avandia, Zoloft and Plavix.
+With breakthroughs in this exciting area of scientific technology, additional medications will be are added.
+The FDA has gone so far as to include “Black Box Warning*” on medications such as Warfarin, Avandia, Zoloft, and Plavix.

 First, a Med Tech will perform the test, with a buccal swab collecting saliva and dead skin cells are collected, so NO blood-work is required.

-Third, when the test is ready (7-10 days) the physician can access patient specific data online through the HIPAA compliant web portal and print out if needed.
+Third, when the test is ready (7-10 days) the physician can access patient-specific data online through the HIPAA/HL7 compliant web portal and print out if needed.

 Pharmgkb.org curates comprehensive databases of genes and medications to better educate clinicians and researchers about the impact of genetic variation and drug response.
 They gather information from a wide variety of resources, including U.S. and international clinical research groups, government bodies including the FDA, and independent resources such as Drugbank and academic groups.